 So a big CHEERS to @goodmolecules for doing exactly what we all need.
-They listed EVERY ingredient in their discoloration correcting serum (and have plans to do their whole line) so that the regular consumer knows exactly what is in the bottle!
+They listed EVERY ingredient in their new discoloration correcting serum (and have plans to do their whole line) so that the regular consumer knows exactly what is in the bottle!
 Along with percentages they are giving the PH of the product, an important measure, much more so than percentages.
 Plus, SUPER easy to understand directions.
 Like applying this serum first to clean skin then waiting for a beat for full absorption before continuing on with other serums.
-Even labeling it for morning or evening use.
+Even labeling the Good Molecules Discoloration serum for morning or evening use.

 Most brands would never give away their formula but I think it is brilliant.
 The one thing this industry needs is more transparency from brands, influencers, and estheticians!